-(Note) This item is present only if you install a CPU that supports this feature.
+- (Note 1) This item is present only when you install a memory module that supports this feature. - (Note 2) This item is present only when you install a CPU that supports this feature.
 For more information about Intel CPUs' unique features, please visit Intel's website.